kaiban-ai/KaibanJS/.github/ISSUE_TEMPLATE/websiteAgenticJS_bug_report.md

 ---
 name: Website Issue Report
 about: Create a report to help us improve the KaibanJS website
-title: '[WEBSITE ISSUE] - Brief description of the issue'
+title: "[WEBSITE ISSUE] - Brief description of the issue"
 labels: website, bug
-assignees: ''
+assignees: ""
 ---

 ### Describe the Issue